iot-for-all/iot-central-transform-with-iot-edge/README.md

 }
 ```

-## Set up and configure the sample
+## Instructions to set up and configure the sample

 For detailed instructions on how to set up and configure the sample, see [Transform data for IoT Central > Data transformation at ingress](https://docs.microsoft.com/azure/iot-central/core/howto-transform-data#data-transformation-at-ingress)